Short Circuit Analysis

 A short circuit is the flow of current through an unintended path of lower resistance.
 Short circuits result from unintended connections to ground, two points of different voltages coming into contact, or two phases contacting each other.
-In many cases the flow of current is through a near-zero resistance connection, resulting in very high current levels.
+In many cases the flow of current is through a near-zero resistance connection, resulting in very high current levels that can create an arc blast.

 A short circuit current can be very large.
 This can result in large, rapid releases of energy in the form of heat, intense magnetic fields, and even potentially as explosions known as an arc blast.
 The heat can damage or destroy wiring insulation and electrical components.
 An arc blast produces a shock wave that may carry vaporized or molten metal, and can be fatal to unprotected people who are close by.